threlte/threlte/apps/docs/src/routes/core/use-frame.md

 </script>

 !!!module_summary title=useFrame|sourcePath=hooks/useFrame.ts|name=useFrame|from=core|type=hook|needsContext=true|divider=false
-This hook allows you to execute code on every frame inside the unified frameloop.
+This hook allows you to execute code on every frame as part of the unified frameloop.
 You receive the state (the same as [`useThrelte`](/core/use-threlte)) and a clock delta in seconds.
 Your callback function will be invoked just before a frame is rendered.
 When the component unmounts it is unsubscribed automatically from the frame loop.